astronomer/docs/astro/support.md

     - What project/deployment does this question/issue apply to?
     - What did you already try?
-    - Have you made any recent changes to your Airflow deployment, code, or image?
+    - Have you made any recent changes to your Deployment or running DAGs?

 - Include logs or code snippets